flythereddflagg/ait_exp/docs/SOP_versions/content/20-Measurement-and-Data-Collection.md

        5. Slowly open the ball valve to allow air to flow into the sealed pressure vessel
        6. Slowly close the rotameter (rotate the knob clockwise) until the air flow reads 25 SCFH (The flow rate is read at the middle of the floating ball)
        7. Allow 1-2 minutes for equilibrium to be reached initially
-       8. Adjust pressure in vessel using low pressure regulator until the absolute pressure reading in the TADA_UI is highlighted green  indicating that the pressure in the vessel is sufficiently close to 1 atm (760 torr +/- 2 torr)
+       8. Adjust pressure in vessel using low pressure regulator until the absolute pressure reading in the TADA User Interface is highlighted green  indicating that the pressure in the vessel is sufficiently close to 1 atm (760 torr +/- 2 torr)
           - This is easier with two people.
-One to read the pressure off the TADA_UI and the other adjust the regulator
+One to read the pressure off the TADA User Interface and the other adjust the regulator
           - While pressurizing, make sure that the rotameter reads about 25 SCFH.
 This may take some adjusting back and forth.
           - Allow at least 20 secs for equilibration each time the pressure is changed
        9. Ensure that there are no leaks around the lid before proceeding
-          - **Leak protocol:** If a loud, high pitched noise is heard or the pressure read on the TADA_UI fails to rise, there is likely a leak.
+          - **Leak protocol:** If a loud, high pitched noise is heard or the pressure read on the TADA User Interface fails to rise, there is likely a leak.
 If this occurs, do the following:
             1. Identify where the leak is happening (using the sound or Snoop A.K.A.
 Soapy water)
             2. If the leak is happening anywhere besides the O-ring, immediately close the ball valve and allow the vessel to fully vent to ambient pressure to fix the leak
             3. If the leak is happening somewhere along the O- ring, verify that there is no debris or wires breaking the seal.
 If a seal break from debris or wires is found, immediately close the ball valve and allow the vessel to fully vent to ambient pressure to fix the leak